rrothwell/global_weather_stations/README.md

 A starter application is provided for those who wish to experiment with the code.
 A dependency injection philosopy is adhered to so as to encourage experimentation.

 Eventually a packaging step will be added so the code can be run as a simple executable.

+## Project Manifest

+The code repository contains the following:
+1. Eclipse and PyDev project files.
+These are compatible with Eclipse 4.2 and PyDev 8.3.
+1. Wrapper scripts written in Bash (wrapper_scripts).
+1. Representative input data files (station_metadata).
+1. A folder of files to act as a copy, paster and rename starting point for a new application.
+1. A number of folders containing apps that are complete or in development.
+This includes: map_maker.
+1. A folder containing pytyhon modules that are shared between apps.
+1. A folder for log files.
+These log files may need to be created by the end user.
+They are not committed to the repository.

+## Application Structure

+Within each app folder the foolwoing files are found by convention:
+1. command.
+This is the main entry point for the python code.
+1. configuration.
+This encapsulates all of the app settings.
+It can be populated by command line arguments, settings files, credentials files, etc..
+1. builder.
+This constructs the application from class instances using a poor mans's dependency injection philosophy.
+1. application.
+This represents the running code and it is populated with other class instances by builder.
+1. tests.
+This is a folder that ensures the app is built sucessfully from it's components.

+## Application Dependencies

+On MacOS the required python version is installed using homebrew.

+As the apps are python apps, dependencies are managed by pip.
+The dependencies are installed within a virtenv to ensure isolation from the local machine.